 Digitization in healthcare at a glance

-Digital solutions are enriching the healthcare sector.
-Important documents are no longer lost and many treatments can even be performed via video.
+Digital solutions are enriching the healthcare sector: important documents are no longer lost and video consultations are replacing many visits to the doctor.
 Apps on prescription complement the treatments.
-It is easier for patients and doctors to see important information when required, e.g. emergency information or results.
+It is easier for medical personnel to view important information when required, e.g. emergency information or results.

 At a glance